Updated - September 2024

 (Design a Costume for the Bad Seed)

 The Bad Seed is back and right in time for Halloween!
 When we last left The Bad Seed, he was committed to doing acts of kindness.
 But what’s a seed to do when he can’t find a show-stopping costume for the big night?
 Postpone trick-or-treating for everyone, of course!
-In this activity, your students can use Flipgrid to help design a costume to save both The Bad Seed and Halloween!
+In this activity, your students can use Canva or Adobe Express to help design a costume to save both The Bad Seed and Halloween!
 Act quickly, though, or will this seed return to his baaaaaaaaad ways!
-Here’s how (note, this activity will only work on computers, mobile devices are not supported at this time):
+Here’s how:

-3. Use the Flip drawing, stickers, and GIF tools to decorate the Bad Seed’s costume!
+Use elements to decorate the Bad Seed’s costume.

 Hallo-wiener: Design a